 In this article I’d like to share 19 of the best, smartest and most effective habits for doing so that I have learned during over more than a decade.

-I hope you will find something helpful here.
+I hope you will find something helpful here to stay positive.

 Bonus: Download a free step-by-step checklist that will show you how to stay positive (including 3 bonus steps that are not in this post).
 It’s easy to save as a PDF or print out for whenever you need it during your day or week

 1. Find the optimistic viewpoint in a negative situation.